Latitude/Longitude:40.78374, -111.79765 Elevation:1742 m Mean Annual Temperature:9.5C/49.1F Mean Annual Precipitation:713 mm Dominant NLCD Classes:

 The drainage area that feeds Red Butte Creek is just over 8 square miles.
 The canyon itself is around 5.5 miles long with an elevation gain of 3215 feet from the canyon mouth at 5020 feet above sea level to the top of the canyon at 8235 feet.

 Red Butte Canyon cuts a path down the western slope of the Wasatch Mountain range, which sits at the far eastern edge of the Basin and Range province, as it intersects with the Rocky Mountains above Salt Lake City, UT.
 While often considered to be the westernmost range of the Middle Rocky Mountains, the Wasatch share structural characteristics of the Basin and Range mountains found to their west.
 One of these characteristics is the steep normal fault running along their western edge which helped them rise and formed the steep slopes that Red Butte Canyon bisects.
 The Wasatch are a very young mountain range and are still rising at around 1mm per year, as they have for roughly the past 11 million years.
+They are made up of shale and siltstone from the Triassic period.

 Red Butte Canyon holds keys to Utah’s past, with the oldest rocks present having been formed millions of years ago during the Mississippian Period, when Utah looked very different from today.
 Over the eons what is now Red Butte Canyon has been a sea of varying depths, as well as a desert, and many landscapes and ecosystems in between.
 This is evident in the rocks found underlying and protruding from the canyon, most of which are varieties of sandstone, shale, limestone, and quartzite.